jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 The archive can be found in the [#slack-archive stream](https://clojurians.zulipchat.com/#narrow/stream/180378-slack-archive).
-For every mirrored Slack channel there's a separate topic.
+FOR every mirrored Slack channel there's a separate topic.
 Very likely most of your search results will appear in one of those.

 To search it (using the browser):